wrcarpenter/MMA-Betting-Model/README.md

 # MMA Handicapping Model

+> "Slow is smooth, smooth is fast" - Conor Mcgregor

 Tracking mixed martial arts competitions and betting activity to identify optimal trading strategies.
 Take a statistical and automated approach to placing wagers on weekly events in an effort to maximize returns and minimize human engagement with detailed analysis.

 ## Objective